Pietro Porcinai

-Pietro Porcinai (Fiesole, Italy 1910 – Florence, Italy 1986) is renowned as one of the most outstanding Italian landscape architects of the twentieth century.

-He designed a wide variety of projects on the most diverse scales: gardens and public parks, industrial districts, hotels and tourist villages, motorways and agricultural areas.
-The hundreds of projects implemented in Italy and abroad comprise the most extraordinary “landscaped” gardens, perfectly integrated within the surroundings and so natural as to appear untouched by human hand.
+Pietro Porcinai (20 December 1910 – 9 June 1986) was an Italian landscape architect from the twentieth century.
+He designed a wide variety of projects in various disciplines: gardens and public parks, industrial districts, hotels and tourist villages, motorways and agricultural areas.
+The hundreds of projects implemented in Italy and abroad comprise “landscaped” gardens, integrated within the surroundings as to appear untouched by human hand.

 Biography

 Porcinai’s education in landscape architecture began early since his father was in charge of the gardens at the Villa Gamberaia, an early seventeenth-century villa in the village of Settignano, overlooking Florence.
 As a youth, he studied horticulture at the prestigious Regia Scuola Agraria Media agricultural college.
 After graduation, he started working full-time as a landscape designer at the Martino Bianchi nursery in Pistoia, and later worked in Belgium and Germany.
 His travels abroad brought him into contact with contemporary European design.
 He met famous plant breeders and horticulturalists (Fritz Encke, Karl Foerster) and the most eminent European garden and landscape architects (Russel Page, Geoffrey Jellicoe, René Pechère and Gerda Gollwitzer).
 This experience gave the young Porcinai a chance to compare his own education in design and horticulture with a broader concept of the profession that was in sharp contrast with the Italian tradition of formal garden design.